Next Gen NCLEX scoring, time & changes

 The length of the Next Gen NCLEX

-The length of the new exam will be slightly different than the current NCLEX.
+The length of the new exam is slightly different than the previous version of the NCLEX.

-The NGN will present 70-135 scored items (plus 15 pretest items) based on the test-taker's ability.
-The unscored items will not contribute to the candidate’s test score but will be used for future exam development.
-In all, the total exam length will be 85-150 items.
-Among the scored items on a minimum length test, candidates should expect three case studies with 18 of the 85 items (21%) to be NGN.
+The NGN presents 70-135 scored items (plus 15 pretest items) based on the test-taker's ability.
+The unscored items (which are randomly mixed in to the exam) do not contribute to the candidate’s test score but are used for future exam development.
+In all, the total exam length is 85-150 items.
+Among the scored items on a minimum length test, candidates should expect 3 case studies with 18 of the 85 items (21%) to be NGN.

-Candidates may take the entire allotted five hours to complete the NCLEX.
+Candidates may take the entire allotted 5 hours to complete the NCLEX.

 New item types on the Next Generation NCLEX

-The most significant change to the test will be unique new item types.
+The most significant change to the test are unique new item types.

-The NCSBN researched a variety of item types to determine which best measure clinical judgment.
-The organization settled on 12 for use with case studies and two for the use of stand-alone items.
+The NCSBN researched a variety of item types to determine which ones best measure clinical judgment.
+The organization settled on 12 for use with case studies and 2 for the use of stand-alone items.
 (A standard multiple-choice item can also be used in a case study.)

 Learn more about NGN item types